pentagram-lang/pentagram-ideas/plans/closures.md

-# Tacit ideas / Plans / Closures
+# Pentagram ideas / Plans / Closures

 ## Reference copies

-If Tacit can prove that a closure is completed before the stack goes down, then the closure is allowed to reference stack data without copying.
+If Pentagram can prove that a closure is completed before the stack goes down, then the closure is allowed to reference stack data without copying.
 If not, all referenced stack data must be copied into the closure

 - Running `map` (light closure)
 - Running an async task and waiting for its result (light closure)